EASEx/EASEx.github.io/docs/testing/create.md

 sidebar_position: 1
 ---

-# Creating New Tests
+# Creating New Problem-solving Sessions

 ## Requirements

-To create new tests, the instructor must have the following content available with him.
-Note that this is an exhaustive list and it is definitely possible to omit some requirements for non core features :
+To create new problem-solving sessions for students, you must have the following content available.
+Please note that this is an exhaustive list and it is possible to omit some requirements for non-core features:

-## Question
+## Problem

-Put Simply, this instructor needs to develop/write a question as per his/her requirements.
-As of now, we only support questions with a numeric order/option based answer along with a short explanation for the answer.
+As an instructor or course designer, you will need to develop/write a problem as per your requirements.
+Currently, we only support problems with a numeric rank order (e.g., rank order datasets A, B, C based on criterion) or an option based answer (e.g., based on criterion, which of datasets A, B, C is most representative), along with a short explanation/reasoning for the answer.

-Questions must be created using the template jupyter notebook available in the administrator dashboard, and you must not edit any cells that have been clearly marked to not be tampered with.
-These cells. are necessary for the functioning of the environment.
+Problems must be created using the template jupyter notebook available in the administrator dashboard.

+Do not edit jupyter notebook cells that have been clearly marked not to be tampered with.
+These cells are necessary for the functioning of the environment.
 Deleting such cells can lead to unintended loss of data.

-__TEST NOTEBOOK MUST BE SHARED ON GOOGLE COLABORATORY__.

-We do not have any formal arrangement with google colaboratory, but due to plethora of jupyter environments available, it was not possible to cater all of them.
-We may support more jupyter environments in future.
+__Please note that we currently offer jupyter notebook based problem-solving only via Google Colaboratory__.

-You are free to use any custom jupyter widget as long as they do not tamper with the existing data.
+You are free to use any custom jupyter widget as long as it does not tamper with the existing data.

 ## Students

-Like questions, you will also need students for the test.
-We have implemented stringent security protcols and only authorized students can give a test.
+As an instructor or course designer, you will further need to register students for the problem-solving session.
+We have implemented stringent security protcols and only authorized students can attempt the designed problems.

-Secondly, owing to anonymity requirements for research, we cannot collect and personal data of students.
+Owing to anonymity requirements for research, we do not collect any personal data of students.

-You can provide a list of students to the application and it will generate user accounts w/ passwords for each students.
-You can then share these accounts with students to open the test.
-No personal data would be collected in the process, since the application only asks you the number of participants.
+You can provide a list of students to EASEx and it will generate user accounts with the passwords for each student.
+You can then share these accounts with students to open the problem-solving session.
+No personal data would be collected in the process, since EASEx only asks you the number of participants for whom login credentials need to be created.

 ## Actions

-The instructor also needs to setup several actions he chooses to trigger during the course of the test.
+As an instructor or course designer, you will also need to setup several actions that you would like to be triggered during the course of the problem-solving session.
 Actions can constitute several things:

 - Dialogue*
 - HTML/Markdown/TEXT Data